AuroraRyunix/PWR-manager/README.md

 This script simplifies the installation and management of the PWR Manager service, which runs a the PWR java Validator nodes and manages it as a systemd service.
 It automatically updates the service with the user's external IP address and separates standard output and standard error into separate log files.
 (Stored under home/PWR_MANAGER)

 - Automatically installs the required java version
+- Automatically installs curl and wget (manual installation is recommended)
 - Automatically pulls the last Validator Node .jar
 - Automatic update of the service with the user's external IP address.
 - Separate log files for standard output and standard error.